AckerlyXu/heima/articles/iot-hub/iot-hub-what-is-iot-hub.md

 - Bidirectional communication for devices that connect sporadically due to power or connectivity concerns is facilitated by holding commands and device notifications until a device connects to receive them.
 IoT Hub maintains device-specific queues for the commands it sends.
 - Application payload data is secured separately for protected transit through gateways to a particular service.

-The mobile industry has used the service-assisted communication pattern at enormous scale to implement push notification services such as [Windows Push Notification Services][lnk-wns] and [Apple Push Notification Service][lnk-apple-push].
+The mobile industry has used the service-assisted communication pattern at enormous scale to implement push notification services such as [Windows Push Notification Services][lnk-wns].

 IoT Hub is supported over ExpressRoute's public peering path.